 - Harsh hair care

 If there is no apparent reason for your hair loss or if your attempts to treat it are not successful, you should see a Gundersen dermatologist.

 Melasma causes dark patches on the face, including cheeks, nose, forehead and upper lip.
-Mostly affecting women, hormonal changes during pregnancy or use of birth control have been linked to melasma as has exposure to ultraviolet (UV) light.
+The condition mostly affects women, and hormonal changes during pregnancy or use of birth control have been linked to melasma, as has exposure to ultraviolet (UV) light.